 Devising new approaches to old problems is one of the hallmarks of real innovation.
-Instead of using a tried and true approach, you’re unafraid to experiment and try something new.
+So, instead of using a tried-and-true approach, you take the courageous step to experiment and try something new.

 Learning is one of the only ways we can truly test ourselves.
 And the better we know our own minds, the more successful we can be.